procurehq/Sage-50-Cloud-Windows-Application/README.md

 In ProcureHQ start the Invoice processing steps and ensure corresponding entries appear in Sage50cloud.
 This may take a few minutes.

+### Update Process

+1. Download Latest Update

+2. Stop Running Service

+3. Backup the existing

+   `ProcureHQService.config`

+4. Uninstall Service

+   `C:\Windows\Microsoft.NET\Framework\v4.0.30319\InstallUtil.exe -u ProcureHQSage5025.exe`

+5. Install Service (Reconfigure "Run As Permission" if you are using a network drive which requires authentication.)

+   `C:\Windows\Microsoft.NET\Framework\v4.0.30319\InstallUtil.exe ProcureHQSage5025.exe`

+6. Copy back up file to existing directory

+   `ProcureHQService.config`

+7. Restart Service

    ## Logging

    When logging is switched “On” information is written to the SystemLog.txt in the installation directory.

    Logging should be switched “On” when verifying the installation and initial processing.
 It should be switched “Off” during regular operation.

+   ###